hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p2/spreadsheets/functions.md

 Syntax: `=OFFSET(refernce, rows, cols)`

-Summary: Get the value at an offset of rows and columns from a selected cell
+Summary: Get the value at an offset of rows and columns from a selected cell.
+Value from Index

 Parameters: